Montana-Media-Arts/creative-coding-1-Spring2019/modules/week-2/_posts/2017-01-07-working-with-git.md

 In this open README.md file, I want you to add a few new lines, then type a short description about what this repository is for.
 Then save the file.
 Something like;

 ```
-This is Michael Musick's repo for course work related to Creative Coding 1.
+This is Michael Cassens's repo for course work related to Creative Coding 1.
 ```

 ![changes to a file](../imgs/changes2.png)